ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 Before beginning the preparation step, Aggregators are required to perform the following generic checks.

+1. Check if the report has already been aggregated with this aggregation parameter.
+If this check fails, the input share MUST be marked as invalid with the error `report_replayed`.
+This is the case if the report was used in a previous aggregate request and is therefore a replay.
+    * Implementation note: To detect replay attacks, each Aggregator is required to keep track of the set of reports it has processed for a given task.
+      Because honest Clients choose the report ID at random, it is sufficient to store the set of IDs of processed reports.
+However, implementations may find it helpful to track additional information, like the timestamp, so that the storage used for anti-replay can be sharded efficiently.

 1. Check if the report has never been aggregated but is contained by a batch that has been collected.
 If this check fails, the input share MUST be marked as invalid with the error `batch_collected`.
 This prevents additional reports from being aggregated after its batch has already been collected.
-1. Check if the report has already been aggregated with this aggregation parameter.
-If this check fails, the input share MUST be marked as invalid with the error `report_replayed`.
-This is the case if the report was used in a previous aggregate request and is therefore a replay.

 1. Depending on the query type for the task, additional checks may be
    applicable:
     * For fixed_size tasks, the Aggregators need to ensure that each batch is